TheShagwell/Angular-Study-Note/README.md

 **The Angular project will be based on config, codes, syntax**

-> The work of shagwell and its team :joy:
+> The work of shagwell and its team :cool: